The Physics-Informed Neural Network Gravity Model: Generation III: Comments on Past Machine Learning Performance

-For GeodesyNets~\cite{izzoGeodesyIrregularSmall2022}, SIRENs of 9 hidden layers with 100 nodes each are used (9*$100^2$ = 90,000).
+For GeodesyNets~\cite{izzoGeodesyIrregularSmall2022}, SIRENs of 9 hidden layers with 100 nodes each are used ($\approx 100^2 * (9-1) + 8*100= 80,800$).
 Four asteroids are studied: Bennu, Churyumov-Gerasimenko, Eros, and Itokawa.
 In their supplementary materials (Table S4), the relative error about Eros is reported at three characteristic altitudes.
 At their lowest altitude, the average error is 0.571\% and their highest altitude is 0.146\%.
 In attempts to quantify error across the entire high and low altitude regime, these values are averaged for the reported value of 0.359\%.
+The number of training data referenced is a result of the original paper sampling 1,000 data points every 10 iterations where the models were trained for 10,000 iterations, thereby equating to 1,000,000 training data.

 Finally for the PINN-GM-III, the average error reported for a network trained with 8 hidden layers with 16 nodes per layer.
 The model was trained on 4,096 data points distributed between 0-10R using the same hyperparameters specified in Appendix~\ref{app:ablation}, and achieved an average error on the validation set of 0.3\%.